GoogleCloudPlatform/ai-on-gke/applications/jupyter/variable_definitions.md

 ### namespace

-The namespace that Jupyterhub and rest of the other resources will be installed/allocated in.
-If using Jupyterhub with the Ray module (`ai-on-gke/ray-on-gke/`), it is recommanded to have this namespace the same as the one with Ray.
+The namespace that JupyterHub and rest of the other resources will be installed/allocated in.
+If using JupyterHub with the Ray module (`ai-on-gke/ray-on-gke/`), it is recommanded to have this namespace the same as the one with Ray.

 ### create_service_account

-Create k8s and GCP service accounts for Jupyterhub workloads & configures workload identity.
+Create k8s and GCP service accounts for JupyterHub workloads & configures workload identity.

 ### add_auth

-Flag that will enable IAP on Jupyterhub.
+Flag that will enable IAP on JupyterHub.
 Resources that will be created along with enable IAP:
     1. Global IP Address (If none is provided)
     2. Backend Config.
 Deployment that triggers enabling IAP.
     3. Managed Certificate.
 Deployment that creates a Google Managed object for SSL certificates
     4. Ingress.
-Deployment that creates an Ingress object that will connect to the Jupyterhub Proxy
+Deployment that creates an Ingress object that will connect to the JupyterHub Proxy

 ### project_id